OjaswinM/project-r/README.md

 # Project R

-A simple PoC OS (that will soon be)written in Rust.
-Currently, the kernel is implemented in C and little assembly.
+A PoC OS written in Rust.

-## Usage
+## Booting the OS

-Although this OS is capable of booting on any system with GRUB, for convinience, we use an x86_64 system emulator like QEMU for development and testing purposes.
+Although this OS is capable of booting on any x86_64 hardware, for convinience, we use an x86_64 system emulator like QEMU for development and testing.

 Follow the following steps to boot the OS with QEMU on your device:-
   - Download the appropriate QEMU version for your OS from the [download page](https://www.qemu.org/download/).
-  - Download `kernel.img` from the release page [here](https://github.com/OjaswinM/project-r/releases).
+  - Download the most recent release from [here](https://github.com/OjaswinM/project-r/releases).
   - Run the following command from the terminal or Powershell:-
     ```
-    qemu-system-x86_64 -kernel /path/to/kernel.img
+    qemu-system-x86_64 -drive format=raw,file=path/to/kernel
     ```
 This should open a new QEMU window which will boot the OS and start execution.

 ## Build

-*Note: This section assumes you have correctly installed QEMU put it in your $PATH*
+*Note: This section assumes you have correctly installed QEMU and put it in your $PATH.
+If not, refer to the first step under "Booting the OS" section*

 You will need to follow these steps to correctly set up the development environment:-
-  - In order to build the kernel files, a GCC cross compiler and cross Binutils are needed.
-The instruction to install the same on the OS of your choice can be found [here](https://wiki.osdev.org/GCC_Cross-Compiler).
-  - After installing the neccessary files, make sure that the cross compiler is in your $PATH or windows equivalent.
-  - Next you will need make to compile the neccessary files.
+  - Install Rust (preferably via rustup).
+More details can be found [here](https://www.rust-lang.org/tools/install)
+  - We use some experimental features of Rust in our kernel which will only be available in the nightly release.
+Run `rustup override add nightly` to install Rust nightly.
+  - Run `rustup component add rust-src` followed by `cargo install cargo-xbuild bootimage` to install the dependencies of the kernel.
+  - Install `make` to automate building and launching the kernel.
 It can be installed as follows:-
     - Ubuntu:
       ```
       sudo apt-get intall make